 “[G]eneral prohibitions on the dissemination of information based on vague and ambiguous ideas, including “false news” or “non-objective information”, are incompatible with international standards.”

-Thai government officials have already used other legislative powers to suppress free speech and criticism of the government’s response to the COVID-19 outbreak.
+Thai government officials have already used other legislative powers to suppress free speech and criticism of the government’s response to the coronavirus outbreak.
 According to local media, at least ten people have been arrested or investigated under the Computer Crime Act, B.E.
 2561 (2017) in relation to social media posts about the pandemic.
 On 23 March, police arrested Danai Usama, a 42-year-old artist from Phuket, after he made a Facebook post about the lack of screening measures at the airport upon his return from Spain.

-The Thai government should immediately repeal the emergency measure restricting speech relating to COVID-19 outbreak.
+The Thai government should immediately repeal the emergency measure restricting speech relating to the coronavirus outbreak.
 It should also ensure that any new emergency measures are consistent with international human rights standards, and that their implementation does not raise further human rights concerns.
 Information about emergency measures should be clear and easily accessible.
 Furthermore, the government should be fully transparent and accountable in all actions to respond to the pandemic, ensuring clear communication with the public and committing to upholding human rights in all actions and policies.

 “Thai officials have already demonstrated their willingness to use the power of law to silence those criticising the government’s response to the pandemic,” said Matthew Bugher.
 “Using emergency powers to stifle reporting or public discourse not only violates human rights, but also impedes Thailand’s effort to head off the crisis.”